 Carpobrotus plants are notoriously unfussy.
 As long as their soil drains well, the soil is allowed to dry out between watering, and the plant receives pinching or pruning to keep it in shape, there is little more to be done.

 Stem cutting is the fastest way to propagate these fast-growing plants.
-Seeds are also available, and you may start them indoors at least six weeks before the date of the last frost.
+However, seeds are also available, and you may start them indoors at least six weeks before the date of the last frost.